 OKAFOR: I was coming here to have some safety.
 You know, I wasn't coming here to undergo some kind of mental tortures and emotional stress.
 I didn't commit a crime.
 I'm not a criminal.
 I've not committed any crime.

 CRAFT: With her petition for refuge now awaiting appeal, Gloria has spent most of the last four years in detention centers, where she says she was abused.

-Mr. HIDENORI SAKANAKA (Former Immigration Official): (Through Translator) Four to six years is way too long to keep asylum seekers in detention.
+HIDENORI SAKANAKA: (Through Translator) Four to six years is way too long to keep asylum seekers in detention.
 This is terrible.
 Even prisoners have finite sentences.
 Refugee cases should be decided within six months.

-Ms KAZUE FUJITA (Member, Japanese Parliament): (Through Translator) Right now, our infrastructure for accepting refugees is so undeveloped and weak, so it's not very effective.
+KAZUE FUJITA: (Through Translator) Right now, our infrastructure for accepting refugees is so undeveloped and weak, so it's not very effective.
 Creating a better system is the first step.